juejung/HealthTransitions/README.md

 References:

-- See: S. J. Long and J. Freese, Regression Models for Categorical Dependent Variables Using Stata, 3 ed.
+- S. J. Long and J. Freese, Regression Models for Categorical Dependent Variables Using Stata, 3 ed.
 College Station, TX: Stata Press, 2014.
 - Web link: https://jslsoc.sitehost.iu.edu/spost13.htm

 One of the issues that arises is: